xrazis/haris.razis.com/content/posts/cappadocia.md

 last possible moment.

 Our plan was simple enough, we had about 45 minutes to contact the insurance company and get the green card issued.
-Small problem, it was eight in the morning, on a Monday.
+Small problem.
+It was eight in the morning.
+On a Monday.
 After placing a few phone calls, we managed to get hold of Christos agent, who unfortunately was sick and on leave.
 Luckily, he was kind enough to call the right person at the insurance company and get him to issue us a green card as fast as possible.